zacode123/Gemini_AI/README.md

     Serial.println("Answer: " + gemini.getAnswer("What is the capital of France?"));
    }
    ```
+# ✨ Contribution
-# If you like to Contribute to our project you can freely do!
+ If you like to Contribute to our project you can freely do!❤️